 Record promptly – It is best to record patient details, as soon as the consultation or examination of the patient is over.
 This is to ensure that you haven’t missed out on any patient information.

-Provide an honest feedback- If you have engaged a professional transcriptionist for the job do provide them with your feedback regarding the quality of work.
-Make sure that all corrections are timely incorporated and that all documents have undergone quality check.
+Provide honest feedback- If you have engaged a professional transcriptionist for the job to provide them with your feedback regarding the quality of work.
+Make sure that all corrections are timely incorporated and that all documents have undergone the quality check.